Binscatter Regressions: Methods Overview and Implementation Details

-The command \texttt{binsregtest} employs robust bias correction by default: first $p$ and $s$ are chosen, and the partitioning/binning scheme is selected by setting $J=J_\mathtt{IMSE}$ for these choices.
+The command \texttt{binstest} employs robust bias correction by default: first $p$ and $s$ are chosen, and the partitioning/binning scheme is selected by setting $J=J_\mathtt{IMSE}$ for these choices.
 Then, using this partitioning scheme, the testing procedure \eqref{eq:HT:specification-test} is implemented with the choice $p+q$ instead of $p$, with $q\geq1$.
-CCFF shows that, under regularity conditions, the resulting parametric specification testing approach controls Type I error with non-trivial power: for given $p$, $0\leq v,s\leq p$, and $J=J_\mathtt{IMSE}$,
+CCFF showed that, under regularity conditions, the resulting parametric specification testing approach controls Type I error with non-trivial power: for given $p$, $0\leq v,s\leq p$, and $J=J_\mathtt{IMSE}$,

 and